Every business needs to have a business plan. It will provide both a direction to guide the company and also for any outside investment.

 Describe what you have achieved both for this business and previously.

 Products or Service

 Include a brief description of what your product or service is and why it is unique.
 If there as any competition for your product

 or service give as much detail as possible.
 Describe how you are planning to develop your product or service.
 Are there any patents

-Include as much detail as possible about the market size, who you are planning to target and how you plan to target them.
+Include as much detail as possible about the market size, who you are planning to target and how you plan to focus on them.

 Include a summary of your financial forecasts.
-You will need to produce forecasts over at least a three year period, detail any assumptions that you have made
+You will need to produce forecasts over at least three years, detail any assumptions that you have made

 and include as many details as possible.

 You should include the following forecasts:

 - Sales Forecast